Realm667/WolfenDoom/README.md

 ## License
 This repository is for development and testing purposes.
-You are **NOT ALLOWED** to use any un-released material for your own projects without our permission!
+Contributions are welcome, but you are **NOT ALLOWED** to use any un-released material for your own projects without our permission!